lordexoc/who-liked-most-instagram/README.md

 5. edit your script.py your profile username which you logged in firefox and edit profile_username you want to check

 6. python3 script.py

+7. paste your likes in to https://www.somacon.com/p568.php and click "Display/Update Counts"